 The results were presented today at the 219th meeting of the American Astronomical Society in Austin, Texas.

 Herschel is a European Space Agency cornerstone mission, with science instruments provided by consortia of European institutes and with important participation by NASA.
-NASA’s Herschel Project Office is based at NASA’s Jet Propulsion Laboratory, Pasadena, Calif.
+NASA’s Herschel Project Office is based at NASA’s Jet Propulsion Laboratory, Pasadena, California.
 JPL contributed mission-enabling technology for two of Herschel’s three science instruments.
 The NASA Herschel Science Center, part of the Infrared Processing and Analysis Center at the California Institute of Technology in Pasadena, supports the United States’ astronomical community.